camoto-project/gamearchivejs/README.md

         SAVE_FAILED_TEST=1 npm run -s test
         mv error1.bin test/arc-myformat/default.bin

-If your archive format has any sort of compression or encryption, these algorithms should go into the `gamecomp` project instead.
+If your archive format has any sort of compression or encryption, these algorithms should go into the gamecomp.js project instead.
 This is to make it easier to reuse the algorithms, as many of them (particularly the compression ones) are used amongst many unrelated archive formats.
-All the `gamecomp` algorithms are available to be used by any archive format in this library.
+All the gamecomp.js algorithms are available to be used by any archive format in this library.

 During development you can test your code like this:

     # Read a sample archive and list the files, with debug messages on
-    $ ./bin/gamearch --debug open -f arc-myformat example.dat list
+    $ DEBUG='gamearchive:*' ./bin/gamearch open -f arc-myformat example.dat list

     # Make sure the format is identified correctly or if not why not
-    $ ./bin/gamearch --debug identify example.dat
+    $ DEBUG='gamearchive:*' ./bin/gamearch identify example.dat

-If you use `Debug.log` rather than `console.log` then these messages can be left in for future diagnosis as they will only appear when `--debug` is given.
+If you use `debug()` rather than `console.log()` in your code then these messages can be left in for future diagnosis as they will only appear when the `DEBUG` environment variable is set correctly.

 ### Development tips